Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 make menuconfig
 ```
-- Move on the menu with the `Up` and `Down` keys of your keyboard and validate the selected item with the `Enter` key and select these settings:
+- Move on the menu with the `Up` and `Down` keys of your keyboard and validate the selected item with the `Enter` key and select these settings - there are several settings to change, examine the image carefully:

 ![Capture d’écran 2022-12-12 à 02 59 51](https://user-images.githubusercontent.com/12702322/206945000-ec21cbf0-25ea-41dd-a5f1-26ee96732a77.jpg)